sumn2u/learn-javascript/en/interview-questions/advance-level.md

 A closure in JavaScript is a function that has access to its enclosing scope's variables, even after the outer function has finished executing.
 This mechanism allows functions to maintain state between executions.

 **Example:**
 One common use of closures is to create factory functions or private variables.
-For instance, if you wanted to generate unique ID values for elements:
+For instance, if we wanted to generate unique ID values for elements:

 ### 1.2.
 How do closures relate to variables' scope and lifetime?